yandexdataschool/Practical_DL/README.md

 # Announcements
+* 20.10 - current status of course staff is "Адъ и израиль", so the new wave of homeworks will be checked with a short delay (hope to finish by the weekend.
+The lectures will proceed as planned.
 * 17.10 - week4 partially completed seminar uploaded
 * 17.10 - a way for students to reduce lateness penalty on their homework assignments [announced](https://github.com/yandexdataschool/HSE_deeplearning/wiki/Back-to-the-future)
 * 14.10 - week4 lecture, seminar and homework uploaded